getnexusapp/docs/features.md

 ### Page Awareness

 If you have pages open in the Browser tab, the Assistant can optionally read their text and use it as context — toggle this per-conversation with the "Aware of tabs" pill.
 Page content is always treated as untrusted reference material, never as instructions, even if a page's text tries to look like one.
+When enabled, this page text is included in the request sent to Nexus Cloud along with your question.

 ### Contradiction Watching

 When enabled, Nexus quietly compares the pages you have open against your notes in the background and flags likely factual conflicts — for example, noticing that an article you're reading states something that contradicts a note you wrote earlier.
-This runs as a two-stage check (a free, local similarity pass first, then a narrow AI call only for the closest-matching note) to avoid burning API calls on pages that have nothing to do with your notes.
+This runs as a two-stage check: a free, local similarity pass first (entirely on-device), then a narrow check using a small local model only for the closest-matching note — this second stage also runs on-device and does not call Nexus Cloud.

 ### Saving Answers